Principles for Honorary Awards

 5. The Dunelmensis Award should be given to individuals who meet all the following criteria:

-- Alumnus of Durham University.
+- Alumnus or alumna of Durham University.

 - Participation in Durham's institutional advancement activities.